pilacorp/nda-reencryption-sdk/README.md

-# Umbral Proxy Re-encryption (Go SDK)
+# NDA Re-Encryption SDK (Go)

-Go implementation of the Umbral proxy re-encryption workflow.
+Go implementation of an NDA-focused proxy re-encryption workflow.
 The package allows you to:

 - Encrypt data for a data owner (Alice) and create a **capsule**.